leylamehtiyevaa/bookstore/README.md

 This repository contains the code for a bookstore application built using a microservices architecture.
 The project includes multiple services such as Product Service, Order Service, Inventory Service, and Discovery Service.

+## Note
+**This project is still in progress.** Some features may not be fully implemented, and the codebase may undergo significant changes.

 ## Services

 ### 1. Product Service